alextakada322/Capstone-Soar/README.md

-# README

 # Soar App Overview

-    Soar is a yelp inspired application for airline goers.
+- Soar is a yelp inspired application for airline goers.
 This fullstack web application implents CRUD functionality allowing users to write their reviews on each specific airline.

 # Technologies